cassidyjames/cassidyjames.github.io/wishlist.md

 ## Idea-list

 _A.k.a. stuff i always enjoy._

-* [Moment gear](https://www.shopmoment.com/) **Huge range** - Macro and Superfish lens, carrying cases, gimbals, etc. It all looks awesome and I am a Moment fiend.
-I have a phone case and three lenses (Wide, 58mm Tele, Anamorphic), but not much else.

 * Smart Lighting **~$20–\$\$\$\$** - Wemo outlets and switches, IKEA TRÅDFRI bulbs, Hue bulbs, etc. are all very welcome.
 Ideally every bulb in my home would be smart… maybe someday.